 Hans Verboven is professor in Corporate Social Responsibility and Business Ethics and German Business Communication at the Faculty of Applied Economic Sciences.

-Is an expert in sustainability management and helps companies (especially SME's) to rethink their sustainability policy in order to create more value and profit at a lower environmental and social cost.
+Is an expert in sustainability management and growth stratgegies and helps companies (especially SME's) to achieve business excellence and sustainable growth.

 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.